BrendanrBoone/Platformer/README.md

 * secret level at top of lighthouse
 * slowly moving second Layer background
 * define walls and allow Franky to cling, slide down, and jump from walls
+* Franky takes damage when a damage dealing object is in his hurtbox *tracked with a list*